 The park at Lan Po in Naklua, next to the seafood market, will also be a site for many celebrations on the main day.
 Again there will be a carnival with traditional Chinese food, dancing and shows taking place.
 Of course, everyone is made to feel extremely welcome, and this is an excellent photo opportunity as well as a chance to experience something genuine and authentic.

-Hot Sale: 2 bedrooms for sale in famous Northpoint under market price
+Great value for this 2 bedrooms unit for sale or for rent in famous Northpoint

 3. Central Festival